John Coltrane: 1967: Illness and death

-Instruments
+Artistry

-In 1947, when he joined King Kolax's band, Coltrane switched to tenor saxophone, the instrument he became known for playing.
-In the early 1960s, during his contract with Atlantic, he played soprano saxophone.
+Coltrane started out on alto saxophone, but in 1947, when he joined King Kolax's band, he switched to tenor saxophone, the instrument he became known for playing.
+In the early 1960s, during his contract with Atlantic, he also played soprano saxophone.

+Assistant music editor at Time Out John Lewis assessed, "By 1962, Coltrane had developed a brand of modal jazz that invoked Indian and Arabic scales while maintaining an impassioned spiritual focus.
+As he spoke in tongues on tenor and soprano saxophone, his now legendary Fab Four rumbled beneath him, playing hard bop that pushed towards India and Africa, toward soul, [and] even toward psychedelia."

 His preference for playing melody higher on the range of the tenor saxophone is attributed to his training on alto horn and clarinet.
 His "sound concept", manipulated in one's vocal tract, of the tenor was set higher than the normal range of the instrument.
 Coltrane observed how his experience playing the soprano saxophone gradually affected his style on the tenor, stating "the soprano, by being this small instrument, I found that playing the lowest note on it was like playing ... one of the middle notes in the tenor ...
 I found that I would play all over this instrument ...
 And on tenor, I hadn't always played all over it, because I was playing certain ideas which would just run in certain ranges ...
 By playing on the soprano and becoming accustomed to playing from that low B-flat on up, it soon got so when I went to tenor, I found myself doing the same thing ...
 And this caused ... the willingness to change and just try to play... as much of the instrument as possible."